pjshi23/azure-k8s/README.md

 ### Notes:
     1. https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-ssh-from-linux/
        (1) ssh-rsa keys are required for any deployment using the Azure portal, regardless of the deployment model.
-       (2) .pem file are required to create VMs using the classic portal. .pem files are also supported in classic deployments that use the Azure CLI.
+       (2) .pem file are required to create VMs using the "classic" portal. .pem files are also supported in "classic" deployments that use the Azure CLI.
     2. https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-troubleshoot-ssh-connection/